 All educators and leaders are unique, and so are their needs and areas for growth.

 As an experienced school and district leader, Matt will partner with you, your school, or your business to design a coaching or consulting program to fit your specific needs.
-I have been fortunate to work with districts and events in many capacities, from long-term coaching and consulting to presentations and keynotes,
+He has been fortunate to work with districts and events in many capacities, from long-term coaching and consulting to presentations and keynotes,

-I am driven to support your district, school, or organization turn potential into power.
+He is driven to support your district, school, or organization turn potential into power.
 Below are examples of my services and programs, but it is certainly not limited to these options.
-Feel free to contact me with questions.
+Feel free to contact Matt with questions.

 Having a stronger together mindset is a simple yet profound message, and we should all join the conversation.
 Ride the bus with students, visit a classroom, read books to classrooms, set up coffee hours, and more.
 It’s time to make it happen for your community!

 This session will focus on developing a shared understanding of the critical role teams serve in improving student performance in schools.
 Participants will use the knowledge gained in their current professional experience to explore current practices and learn new skills to enhance contributions to team effectiveness.
 Additionally, participants will learn the impact effective teams can play in influencing student achievement.
 We will focus on:

 Matt has experience coaching experienced leaders, new leaders, or aspiring leaders to maximize performance and increase their leadership skills.
 Matt will use his 15 years as a building and district leader to provide actionable guidance, advice, and support regularly transforms the leader's performance.
 These 5 components will be at the heart of the work.